musa-611-spring-2022/final-project-template/README.md

 # Install test dependencies (this only has to be done once)
 npm install

-# Run the web server; this is needed for the tests
+# Run the web server
 npm start

 # Open to the web address shown in the terminal